suhail499/tastysnacks/README.md

-# tastysnacks
+# TastySnacks

-A modern and tasty snacks brand website showcasing products, offers, and easy online ordering.
-Built for both flavor and user experience.
+A modern snack brand website with product listings, shopping cart, and contact form.
+Deployed with GitHub Pages.

+## Features
+- Homepage with CTA
+- Product grid layout
+- Add to cart and cart management
+- About and Contact pages
+- Responsive design